-The result files will be located in the same directory as the mgf files, and can be opened from 'Search sequence' dialog through the 'Open result' button in the bottom left corner.
+The result files will be in the same directory as the mgf files and can be opened from 'Search sequence' dialog through the 'Open result' button in the bottom left corner of the 'Search sequence' dialog box.

 This function is most useful when searching larger databases, as individual sequences are generally so fast that they can be searches interactively.